joshbegley/nyt-latest/previous.md

 `The diplomacy came as the U.S. Navy locked down trade to Iranian ports, and Iran responded by threatening critical shipping routes across the region.`\
 https://www.nytimes.com/2026/04/15/world/middleeast/pakistani-peace-talks-blockade.html

-**Labor Department Investigates Texts Among Secretary’s Family and Staff**\
+**Labor Dept. Investigates Texts Among Secretary’s Family and Staff**\
-`Labor Secretary Lori Chavez-DeRemer asked staffers to bring wine to her hotel room, and to keep in touch with her husband and father.`\
+`Secretary Lori Chavez-DeRemer asked staff members to bring wine to her hotel room, and to keep in touch with her husband and father.`\
 https://www.nytimes.com/2026/04/15/us/politics/labor-secretary-text-messages.html

 **He Preached the Gospel on the Subway.
 Then He Pulled Out a Machete.**\